ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   \n

-  You name it, we write it.
+  You name it, we write it, every time.
 image: /img/home-jumbotron.jpg
 mainpitch:
   title: Why Kaldi